senrabc/honeyguide/README.md

 You can add the sqlite databases themselves as a redash datasource because they are mounted in the redash container at `/quail_data`

+# If a service is killed #

+You need to increase the memory limit.
+There are different ways to do this based on how you are using docker so you will have to look this up on your own.